Al Murray: Parliamentary candidacy

 On 14 January 2015, Murray announced his formation of the "Free United Kingdom Party" (FUKP) and declared his candidacy, deploying his Pub Landlord persona, for the seat of South Thanet running against UKIP leader Nigel Farage, as parliamentary candidate in the 2015 general election.
 Murray's agent, Dan Lloyd, told the BBC: "it's definitely happening".
 The party's logo is an upside-down pound sign, not dissimilar to UKIP's purple and gold pound sign.
 Murray said: "it seems to me that the UK is ready for a bloke waving a pint around, offering common sense solutions", adding: "let it be known that like many of the parliamentary hopefuls in the forthcoming election, I have no idea where South Thanet is – but did that stop Margaret Thatcher from saving the Falkland Islands?
 No!"

 Farage appeared to welcome his new opponent on Twitter, saying "the more, the merrier", and a spokesperson for the UKIP MEP said: "at last, serious competition in the constituency".
 The Conservative candidate, Craig Mackinlay, said he enjoyed Murray's video and his proclamations but was not worried that the comedian would split the anti-UKIP vote.
-Finally, the Labour candidate, Will Scobie, insisted it was "always good to have people putting their names forward to stand" and that Murray would "certainly make things interesting".
+Finally, the Labour candidate, Will Scobie, said it was "always good to have people putting their names forward to stand" and that Murray would "certainly make things interesting".
 When nominations for South Thanet were released on 9 April 2015, it was confirmed that Murray would appear on the ballot paper with no description, rather than his FUKP name and emblem.

 The results of the election were announced on 8 May, revealing that Murray received 318 votes.
 When it was announced that Farage had failed to get elected, coming second in the poll to the Conservative candidate Craig Mackinlay, Murray's reaction – feigning shock and clapping on stage – garnered widespread media attention.
-Speaking to the media during the vote count, Murray invited Farage to a drink in his pub to drown his sorrow at losing.
+Speaking to the media during the vote count, Murray invited Farage to a drink in his pub to "drown his sorrow" at losing.